GatewayGlobal/clever-pine-36574/content/pages/index.md

 sections:
   - type: hero_section
     title: Gateway Global
+    subtitle: >-
-    subtitle: We are a web development company that specializes in assisiting SME
+      We are a web development company that specializes in assisiting businesses with setting up their web presence using
     actions:
       - label: Learn More
         url: /features